9 Jun 2023

 The first tool in the Lazada box is to build a strong network of affiliates, and the second is to investigate how gamification can supercharge your coupon strategy.

 Affiliate marketing is effective because customers are more likely to trust messages coming from influencers or people they already know.
 By creating a program where there’s an incentive for people to become advocates for your brand, you create a ‘win-win’ situation, rewarding those who drive new business for you.
 Affiliate marketing is also a good source of high-quality users.
-At a minimal cost you can get a big sales bump, meaning there’s a good return on investment (ROI).
-That’s why 81% of brands use some sort of affiliate marketing.
+At a minimal cost, you can get a big sales bump, meaning there’s a good return on investment (ROI).

-“Affiliate marketing is a high-value, low-risk strategy proven to drive sales and awareness for brands and revenue for publishers,” said Adam Weiss, General Manager and Senior Vice President of Rakuten Affiliate Network.
+"Affiliate marketing is a high-value, low-risk strategy proven to drive sales and awareness for brands and revenue for publishers."

 There’s also an in-app referral system for regular users, which incentivizes them to get users to join so that the original user can earn a reward.

 Lazada makes affiliate marketing easy for potential ambassadors by automating the process of generating affiliate links for approved users.
 Once users create an account and are approved as a member of the Lazada affiliate marketing program, ambassadors can create affiliate links from their affiliate dashboard before they share them with their target audience.

-Affiliates can design their own creatives, including banner ads, carousels, and create video content, which lead to these affiliate links when clicked, or just simply share the link with their friends or followers on social media channels.
+Affiliates can design their own creatives, including banner ads, carousels, and create video content, which leads to these affiliate links when clicked, or just simply share the link with their friends or followers on social media channels.
 Lazada rewards affiliates with commissions, giving them a big incentive to share.